-Program Established: 1979 Program Director: Torie Jarvis and Ashley Bembenek
+Program Established: 1979 Program Directors: Torie Jarvis and Ashley Bembenek

 - a.
-WSP represents NWCCOG as a Cooperating Agency in the Bureau of Reclamations NEPA analysis of alternatives to improve clarity in Grand Lake.
-In addition WSP participates in the Grand Lake Adaptive Management Committee which coordinates with the Bureau of Reclamation on the operation of the Colorado Big Thompson project in a manner that protects water quality in Three Lakes. - b.
-Watershed Services and QQ are staffed by the same contractors, much of the technical work related to water quality on behalf of local jurisdictions, monitoring, commenting on regulations and referred development reviews, etc. is funded through this NWCCOG program instead of QQ since these are roles played as the Region's 208 Plan manager - c.
-WSP assisted QQ in the development of regional water efficiencies plans.
-These will be included in the next update of the 208 Plan which will be initiated in 2021. - d.
+Watershed Services and QQ are staffed by the same contractors, much of the technical work related to water quality on behalf of local jurisdictions, monitoring, commenting on regulations and referred development reviews, etc. is funded through this NWCCOG program instead of QQ since these are roles played as the Region's 208 Plan manager - b.
+WSP assisted QQ in the development of regional water plans, land use code updates, and local applications for development as requested or required. - c.
+WSP initated an update of the Regional Water Quality Management Plan, known also as the "208 Plan" named after the section of the Clean Water Act which authorizes the plan.
+Substantial work will occur on the Plan update in 2023. - d.
+WSP received additional funding from Colorado Department of Public Health and Environment to assess nonpoint source priority issues for the NWCCOG Region, in large part from an influx of instructure bill funding.
+This additional funding for prioritization of nonpoint sources will continue in 2023. - e.
 Staff continues to monitor and participate in activities of the Colorado Water Quality Control Commission and related entities on behalf of the membership.
-In 2019, this effort drilled down into facilitation of a local response to proposed changes to statewide molybdenum standards proposed by Freeport McMoRan and protecting the current conditions of Ten Mile Creek in Summit County in the interim.
-In addition, WSP worked closely with QQ on appropriate standards in French Gulch and the Blue River with an eye on protecting investments in a mine wastewater treatment plant installed and operated by Summit County and the Town of Breckenridge. - e.
-With the retirement of Lane Wyatt and those duties being absorbed by a Contracting Agency, the fiscal duties for the Summit Water Quality Committee which were split between Silverthorne and NWCCOG will be transferred entirely to Silverthorne in 2022.
+This includes closely monitoring potential changes to molybdenum standards for human-health and agricultural uses.
+Changes to the molybdenum water quality standards would have statewide implications, along with specific implementation concerns in Tenmile Creek in Summit County and the Williams Fork River in Grand County where subsidiaries of Freeport McMoRan operate the Climax and Henderson Mines, respectively..
+In addition, WSP worked closely with QQ on appropriate standards in French Gulch and the Blue River with an eye on protecting investments in a mine water treatment plant installed and operated by Summit County and the Town of Breckenridge. - f.
+Summit Water Quality: With the retirement of Lane Wyatt and those duties being absorbed by a Contracting Agency, the fiscal duties for the Summit Water Quality Committee which were split between Silverthorne and NWCCOG were transferred entirely to Silverthorne in 2022.